 The focus of Dr. Pierce's teaching and research is environmental and public health and developing environmental health competencies for future public health professionals.
 Research focus includes measurement of airborne fine particulates and silica around frac sand plants in Wisconsin and measurement of heavy metals in human hair as predictors of disease, for which he was recognized as a Fulbright Scholar to Finland.

-Active in the community, Dr. Pierce serves on the City of Eau Claire Advisory Committee on Sustainability and Earth Day Celebration Planning Committee.
+Active in the community, Dr. Pierce served on the City of Eau Claire Advisory Committee on Sustainability and Earth Day Celebration Planning Committee.